rustyrussell/lightning-rfc/02-peer-protocol.md

 sent a new set of updates and `commitment_signed` which we didn't see before disconnection (i.e. retransmissions are incoming).
 Existing logic already tells us if we need to send retransmissions.

-A node may decide only to offer `option_anchor_outputs` as an upgrade, without supporting `option_static_remotekey` alone, even though `option_anchor_outputs` implies it.
-This why dependent features are not flagged explicitly.

 If reconnection is aborted, there are four possibilities: both side receive the `channel_reestablish` and are upgraded, neither side